 Where To Get The Best Malasada Donuts In Hawaii

-A ton of places make malasadas across the islands, so you should definitely ask locals for their favorites.
-You want them to be freshly fried and, as a general rule, the places that specialize in malasadas make them best.
+You'll come across malasadas at a ton of places across the islands, so, to narrow your search, you should ask locals for their favorites.
+You want them to be freshly fried and, as a general rule, a place that specialize in malasadas make them best.

 I'm partial to the haupia custard-filled one from Leonard's, but here are a few other favorites across the state.

 - Tex Drive-In, Honokaa, Hawaii (aka Big Island)

 - T. Komoda Store & Bakery, Makawao, Maui

 - Hanalima Bakery, Lihue, Kauai